IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ```
 ### Request Example

-For example, to send an ecrypted [POST /token/generate](./endpoints/post-token-generate.md) request for an email address, you can run the following command.
+For example, to send an encrypted [POST /token/generate](./endpoints/post-token-generate.md) request for an email address, you can run the following command.

 ```sh
 echo '{"email": "test@example.com"}' \